Social Studies

 I have over twenty years experience working with and teaching students.
 I have a bachelor's degree in both History and Economics, which included studies in the Middle Ages, History of Latin America, History of Africa, History of South Asia, History of Native Peoples of North America, and many other topics.
 My master's degree is in Higher Education.
 I also have a Juris Doctorate degree in Law.
 Most importantly, I have a passion for teaching, history in particular!

-Optional extension activities will be posted each week in Google Classroom.
+Optional extension activities will be posted each week in the Outschool Classroom.0 - 1 hours per week outside of class

 In addition to the Outschool classroom, this class uses: